Fabiensk/ua-site-switch/README.md

 A simple per-site user agent switcher for Firefox based on Jetpack.
 Left click on the yellow helmet icon to change the UA for the current site.
-The is currently no way to list all the customized sites.
+There is currently no way to list all the customized sites.

 LICENSE: